 Enterprise state roaming feature is tagged to the user.
 This roaming feature will apply to all devices where users log in.
 Let’s consider a scenario where IT doesn’t want a roaming setting on a particular or group of devices.

-Let’s try to explore some monitoring and troubleshooting areas
+Let’s try to explore some monitoring and troubleshooting areas.
+Azure console:

-From the Azure portal, we can track Enterprise State Roaming synch status for your computers.
+We can track Enterprise State Roaming synch status from the Azure portal for your computers.

 - Select Azure Active Directory > Users > All users.